wildfly/quickstart/ejb-security-interceptors/README.md

 ## Investigate the Server Console Output

-If you chose not to run the script to suppress system exceptions, you should see the following exceptions in the ${product.name} server console or log.
+If you chose not to run the script to suppress system exceptions, you should see the following exceptions in the WildFly server console or log.
 The exceptions are logged for each of the tests where a request is rejected because the user is not authorized.
 The stacktraces were removed from this text for readability.

     ERROR [org.jboss.as.ejb3.invocation] (EJB default - 3) WFLYEJB0034: EJB Invocation failed on component SecuredEJB for method public abstract boolean org.jboss.as.quickstarts.ejb_security_interceptors.SecuredEJBRemote.roleOneMethod(): javax.ejb.EJBAccessException: WFLYEJB0364: Invocation on method: public abstract boolean org.jboss.as.quickstarts.ejb_security_interceptors.SecuredEJBRemote.roleOneMethod() of bean: SecuredEJB is not allowed
     ...